Ah, the night of Halloween.

 These bloodthirsty foes can teach you bits and pieces of guitar.

-What they cannot seem to do though, is give you a complete plan or teach you the finer details that make you a successful guitarist.
+What they cannot do though, is give you a complete plan or teach you the fine details that make you a successful guitarist.

 They leave that for you to work out for yourself the hard way.

 It is not their fault as they were bitten by another guitar tutor vampire and simply did what those before them did.

 Beware of these and find out if they teach real students in your situation or do they simply teach online all day?